HISTORY OF SKIDDAW HOUSE

 After much effort and expense (and a chequered history of planning problems!) the building was handed over to YHA and operated as a simple hostel until 2002, when it closed and began to fall into disrepair again.
 But with the help of the first hostel manager, Martin W, many volunteers and the Skiddaw House Foundation (a registered charity), the hostel was renovated and reopened in 2007.
 It has been welcoming guests ever since, operating as an independent hostel affiliated to the YHA.

-The current warden, Sue, will be taking over from winter 2021.
+The current warden is Sue, who took over in winter 2021.

 Martin and Suzanna Lyne (2015 - 2021)